OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 With ELF binaries, native function hooks can be installed by either overwriting function pointers in memory (e.g. GOT or PLT hooking), or patching parts of the function code itself (inline hooking).
 Checking the integrity of the respective memory regions is one technique to detect this kind of hooks.

 The Global Offset Table (GOT) is used to resolve library functions.
-During runtime, the dynamic linker patches this table with the absolute addresses of global symbols.
-GOT hooks overwrite the stored function addresses and redirect legitimate function calls to adversary-controlled code.
-This type of hook can be detected by enumarating the process memory mapp and verifying that each GOT entry points into a legitimately loaded library.
+During runtime, the dynamic linker patches this table with the absolute addresses of global symbols. *GOT hooks* overwrite the stored function addresses and redirect legitimate function calls to adversary-controlled code.
+This type of hook can be detected by enumerating the process memory map and verifying that each GOT entry points into a legitimately loaded library.

 In contrast to GNU <code>ld</code>, which resolves symbol addresses only once they are needed for the first time (lazy binding), the Android linker resolves all external function and writes the respective GOT entries immediately when a library is loaded (immediate binding).
-Some hook detection methods therefore verify that all GOT entries to point to valid memory locations within the code sections of their respective libraries.
+One can therefore expect all GOT entries to point valid memory locations within the code sections of their respective libraries during runtime.
+GOT hook detection methods usually walk the GOT and verify that this is indeed the case.

-**Detecting Inline Hooks**

--- TODO [Needs more research and code samples] --
+*Inline hooks* work by overwriting a few instructions at the beginning or end of the function code.
+During runtime, this so-called trampoline redirects execution to the injected code.
+Inline hooks can be detected by inspecting the prologues and epilogues of library functions for suspect instructions, such as far jumps to locations outside the library.

 #### Bypassing Runtime Integrity Checks